Controlling

 • Follow indoor ant trails back to the spot where ants come in from outside, and place enclosed bait stations there.

-• Caulk cracks where ants are entering the house.
+• Caulk cracks where ants are entering the home.

-• Ants are attrac ted to the sweet, sticky honeydew made by aphids, whiteflies, and scale insects.
+• Ants are attracted to honeydew – a sweet, sticky liquid made by aphids, whiteflies, and scale insects.
 Use sticky barriers around the trunk of a tree or bush to keep ants away while you deal with the source of the honeydew.
 Prune any branches that touch walls, fences, or the ground so ants cannot get around the barrier.

 Ants in Your Plants